- Read this in:

 On October 9, 2017 after a 20-year long battle, the Indonesian Supreme Court ordered the provincial and central governments to end the water privatization and return the water services to the public water utility.
+The verdict grants the appeal of Jakarta residents in the citizen lawsuit aimed at annulling the water privatization concession contracts.
+The citizen lawsuit was filed in 2012 by the Coalition of Jakarta Residents Opposing Water Privatization (KMMSAJ).

 The Court actually reached its decision in April 2017, but this was made public only in October.
 In that six-month period, the owners of the two companies operating in Jakarta sold all of their shares.